Hero home Hero home

 Pseudobulbar Affect (PBA) is a neurologic condition characterized by sudden, frequent, and uncontrollable crying and/or laughing, and it can be mistaken for depression.
-Clinically proven NUEDEXTA can make a difference1-3
+Clinically proven NUEDEXTA is a medication for Pseudobulbar Affect that can make a difference1-3

 Explore NUEDEXTA Efficacy